AmbrishPathak/ambrishpathak.github.io/README.md

 ## Achievements and Publications
 - <p align="justify">Led a 15+ member team at LTIMindtree for 2 months, managing shift rosters, implementing improvement plans, conducting training sessions and Successfully obtained long-pending sign-offs from the customer, garnering recognition from management, and receiving the "Pat on the Back" award.</p>
-- <p align="justify"> Secured 2nd Rank in the First Year BSc IT examination during the academic year 2016-17.</p>
+- <p align="justify"> Secured 2nd Rank in the First Year of B.S.
+Information Technology examination during the academic year 2016-17.</p>
 - <p align="justify"> Successfully published and presented and research paper “Evolution of online shopping: E-commerce” in the journal “The Vibrant India”</p>

 <h3 align="left">Connect with me:</h3>